Admission to the Graduate Counseling Program

 Applicants being considered for online admission are required to participate in a recorded personal interview.
 These interviews are facilitated remotely using a video-conferencing platform.

 The successful completion of a criminal background check will be required as a condition of acceptance.

 Admission to candidacy and continuance in the program are contingent on success in academic courses, consistent demonstration of professional behaviors and dispositions, and on personal, ethical, and other performance related considerations.

-The deadline for completed applications for the full-time, Reynolda Campus program is January 15th.
+On campus–To be considered for our full-time, Reynolda campus program, a complete application with all required materials must be submitted by January 15th.
 All application materials are submitted directly to the Graduate School Office.
-Applicants can expect to receive notification of admission decisions by the middle of April.
+Applicants can expect to receive notification of admission decisions by the mid-April.

-Applications to the Online Campus programs are accepted on a rolling admissions schedule for the fall, spring and summer cohorts.
+Online–Applications to the online program are accepted on a rolling admissions schedule for the fall, spring and summer cohorts.
 Applicants can expect to receive notification of an admission decision approximately two weeks following receipt of a completed application, which includes a recorded personal interview.

 Acceptance to the program will be contingent on the successful completion of a criminal background check.
 The background check is standardized and mandatory for all students.
 Any student who has a criminal offense documented through this procedure will have to address this on a case-by-case basis with the Program Director and Department Chair.
 Areas of concern may include, but are not limited to, felony convictions, especially those involving harm to others, theft or fraud convictions, and patterns of misdemeanors other than moving traffic violations.